ebiscaia/Ansible/README.md

 # Ansible
-Ansible playbooks for quick install of my servers
+Ansible playbooks for quick install on my servers